-Buying guns, stolen credit cards or even suicide kits is getting easier as hidden online stores become more sophisticated, it’s been claimed.
+Buying guns, stolen credit cards or cyber attack sofware is getting easier as hidden online stores become more sophisticated, it’s been claimed.

 Europol says online crime is industrialising, offering would-be criminals Amazon-like marketplaces with product ratings and dedicated customer service.

 The one-stop shops, hidden on the dark net, provide a full range of products, from semi-automatic pistols to stolen credit cards and drugs to tutorials on how to be a fraudster.

 They also offer ransomware – malicious software used in a global cyber attack on Friday (May 12) – for just 100 euros

 Before, aspiring criminals would agree sales in dark net forums.